datacarpentry/astronomy-python/episodes/05-join.md

 ## Adding the best neighbor table

-Now we're ready for the first join.
+Now we are ready for the first join.
 The join operation requires two clauses:

 * `JOIN` specifies the name of the table we want to join with, and

-* `ON` specifies how we'll match up rows between the tables.
+* `ON` specifies how we will match up rows between the tables.

 In this example, we join with `gaiadr2.panstarrs1_best_neighbour AS best`, which means we can refer to the best neighbor table with the abbreviated name `best`, which will save us a lot of typing.
 Similarly, we will be referring to the `gaiadr2.gaia_source` table by the abbreviated name `gaia`.

-And the `ON` clause indicates that we'll match up the `source_id` column from the Gaia table with the `source_id` column from the best neighbor table.
+The `ON` clause indicates that we will match up the `source_id` column from the Gaia table with the `source_id` column from the best neighbor table.